Internal

 of the Internal Complaints Committee:

-- Zero Tolerance towards Sexual
+- Zero Tolerance towards Sexual Harassment: To nurture a

-- Empowerment of Women: To facilitate the
+- Empowerment of Women: To facilitate the empowerment

-legal assistance, and professional development initiatives.
+assistance, and professional development initiatives.

 - Awareness and Preventive Measures: To undertake